8n8/bigwebthing/README.md

 # Client cache

-blobs/
+blobs
-    A flat folder of binaries, named by their hash.
+    A key-value store of binaries, named by 32-byte hash.

-messages
-    A flat folder of ZPAQ archives, one per message chain, named by chain ID.

-index
-    A file containing an index entry for each message chain sized string: subject of latest message
-        16 bytes: author ID
-        8 bytes: POSIX time of latest message
-        24 bytes: message ID

 memCache
-    A binary file containing the in-memory cache.
+    A binary file containing a dump of the in-memory cache.

-log
+log.txt
 	A log of error messages, for debugging.

 # Server cache

-proofOfWorkDifficulty
-	A file containing the proof of work difficulty. price
-	A file containing the price.
-usage limit
+blobs
+    A key-value store of binaries, with 8-byte locally unique names.

+memCache
-    A file containing the maximum number of messages per month. messages/
+    A binary file containing a dump of the in-memory cache.

-	A flat directory of messages, named by counter. database
-	message_counts
-		sender username
-        number of messages this month
-    payments
-        username
-        timestamp
-	users
-		username
-		hashed session key
-        static key
-    contacts
-        owner username
-        contact username
-	tofrom
-        counter (to keep messages in order)
-		to username
-		from username
+log.txt
+    Log messages for debugging.

 # Pricing